 This is because Niger triggerfish are downright personable.
 They learn to recognize the people in the home, adopting puppy-like characteristics.
 You’ll see that tail “wag” as you come close, especially if it’s close to mealtime.
 Some people even decide to teach their triggers to hand-feed.
 (Please DON’T do this – those red fangs are SHARP!)
-In no time, you can train your Niger triggerfish to take food from tongs.
+You can train your Niger triggerfish to take food from tongs in no time.
 (This is the better way to go)

 Colorful, packed with personality, and a delight to have, does the Niger triggerfish even HAVE a downside?
 As a matter of fact, yes.
 Every fish is different, and you roll the dice when you bring one of these triggers home.
 As they age, the risk for aggression goes up.
 Some aquarists have ended up with a “rogue” Niger triggerfish wreaking havoc throughout the tank.
 (And, yes, it can happen out of the blue – sort of like those hunger strikes)

-For the most part, though, you’re in the clear in choosing your tank mates.
-Niger triggerfish usually come out on the peaceful side – with fish of similar size.
+For the most part, though, you’re clear in choosing your tank mates.
+Niger triggerfish usually come out on the quiet side – with fish of similar size.
 This means:

 - Damselfish (the larger species)